Welcome to Storyland.

 The four production companies awarded the commissions are Afro-Mic Productions, Tyrella Film Productions, Lacada Entertainment and Treasure Entertainment.

-Storyland 2018 is open for proposals the closing date is the 15th of December 2017.
+Storyland 2018 is now CLOSED for proposals the closing date was the 15th of December 2017.